Your credit score is one of the most important financial thing you’ll ever take care of.

 3 Tips for keeping your credit utilization rate low:

-- Aggressively pay back loans – If you can, make double payments for car payments, or if you owe money on your credit card bills or line of credit, pay it down instead of going on a weekend ski trip.
+3. Aggressively pay back loans – If you can, make double payments for car payments, or if you owe money on your credit card bills or line of credit, pay it down instead of going on a weekend ski trip.
 All dollars you put towards paying down debt will increase your credit score.
 A little bit of savings a day towards this goes a really long way.
+Check out this guide on how to pay back loans and get out of debt quickly.

 Step 5: Maximize The Length Of Your Credit History